gaddie/slate/source/index.html.md

 ```

-This endpoint retrieves a specific catalog.
+This endpoint updates a specific catalog.